-All UIC John Marshall JD students are required to earn at least 3 credits of experiential learning to graduate, and our JD Externship Program is one way to fulfill that requirement.
+All JD students at UIC Law are required to earn at least 3 credits of experiential learning to graduate, and our JD Externship Program is one way to fulfill that requirement.

 After you’ve completed 30 credit hours (your first year of academic study), you may earn 2-3 credits in a single semester, and up to 6 total credits, externing with a court, government agency, or non-profit organization.

 Note: In order to receive credit, you cannot be compensated for your externship work.
 You may not enroll in both a clinic and an externship during the same semester without permission from the Associate Dean for Experiential Education.

 The JD Externship Program has two distinct components—a corequisite field placement and classroom seminar—that students must satisfy to earn course credit.
 The field placement component is satisfied by completing a set number of hours at an approved externship site under the supervision of an attorney supervisor.
 The classroom seminar component is taught by a UIC John Marshall faculty member.
 While the seminar and field placement components are interdependent, you will receive separate course credit for each.

 The seminar component is a 1-credit, graded course, and you’ll register using the course seminar number the corresponds with your externship placement type:

 - TADR 468 Externship: Local Government and Non-Profit Class

 *Course structure as described effective as of Spring 2021.
 Fieldwork and seminar components will be combined for a single course and pass/fail grade for Fall 2020.